lottehime/ACNH-Pattern-Research/README.md

 It bugged me.

-So, I hacked together a fix and added it to a fork of NHSE which you can find here: https://github.com/lottehime/NHSE (source only)
+So, I hacked together a fix and added it to a fork of NHSE which you can find [here](https://github.com/lottehime/NHSE) (source only).
+Current builds of [NHSE from the main website](https://berichan.github.io/GetNHSE/) now have this research implemented!
+Builds removed from this repo now. 👍
-I also added a build to this repo while waiting for the pull request to resolve, so that you (and I) can use it without waiting.
+~~I also added a build to this repo while waiting for the pull request to resolve, so that you (and I) can use it without waiting.~~

 ## Research
-Pattern data is found in `main.dat` within the save, as are flags for if the player has edited the pattern slot.
+Design pattern data is found in `main.dat` within the save, as are flags for if the player has edited the pattern slot.
 An ID for the player and the town/island reside in `personal.dat` within the save.

 The pattern 'IsEdited' flags begin at offset `0x8BE260` starting with design 1 of 100.
 Each flag is a single byte and each byte begins as `0xFF` and is changed to `0x00` when the player edits that pattern slot.